What Is the Law Clinic?

 2.5 hours of class each week

-10 scheduled office hours per week (scheduled around your obligations)
+10 scheduled office hours per week (12 hours in summer) (scheduled around your obligations)

 Appearance at hearings